 Hi!
-I am Alex Doumanoglou, a researcher in Computer Vision and Machine Learning and an outstanding software engineer.
+I am Alex Doumanoglou, a researcher in Computer Vision and Machine Learning and a passionate software engineer.
 Here you may find what I do best when it comes to my profession.

-I am a researcher in computer vision and machine learning with exceptional software development skills that allow me to quickly turn research ideas to fully working prototypes.
+I am a researcher in computer vision and machine learning with passion for software development.
 I am self-motivated, problem solving oriented, with strong can-do attitude and extremely fond of developing solutions for complex problems.
 I am interested in getting involved in product oriented challenging projects that target high quality standards.

 Technologies used: Unity3D, C#, ZeroFormatter, Zenject, UniRx, C++17, boost, amqpcpp, rxcpp, docker, Excel VBA.